funkybrain/Transmission/README.txt

 > can we avoid the slowdown when player only crosses path without changing?
 > implement moovesmooth
 > preloader!
+> remove tileset to save on memory
+> blend shutter textures

 > A x min avant la fin du timer:
 - fade music out